A XenApp or XenDesktop Site uses three SQL Server databases:

 If required, you can select Hide instance for the database instance.
 When configuring the address of the database in Studio, enter the instance’s static port number, rather than its name.
 See the Microsoft documentation for details about hiding an instance of SQL Server Database Engine.

-Most production deployments, and any deployment that uses Microsoft high availability features, should use supported non-Express editions of SQL Server installed on machines other than the server where the first Controller is installed.
+For most production deployments, and any deployment that uses Microsoft high availability features, use supported non-Express editions of SQL Server installed on machines other than the server where the first Controller is installed.
 The System requirements article lists the supported SQL Server versions.
 The databases can reside on one or more machines.

 Ensure the SQL Server software is installed before creating a Site.
 You don’t have to create the database, but if you do, it must be empty.
 Configuring Microsoft high availability technologies is also recommended.